nanocurrency/nano-docs/docs/core-development/understanding-the-code.md

 ## CMake

-CMake is used as the build system, and git submodules for any third party dependencies.
+CMake is used as the build system, and git submodules for any third party dependencies (except boost which must be installed separately by the developer).
 In `CMakeLists.txt` header files (.hpp) are above source files (.cpp), no particular reason but consistency is important.

 ### Developer build options